wp-plugins/floating-social-media-icon/readme.txt

-= Features that make this plugin an ultimate social media plugin = .
+= Features that make this plugin an Ultimate Social Media Plugin = .

 Multiple Social Media Widget Support